rachelnertia/rachelnertia.github.io/_drafts/aos4-thoughts.md

 Part of the issue is that it means almost every time you take a hero in your army, you're adding a drop.
 Which is only a problem because we live in a world where the player who finishes deployment first has priority, so they get to decide who takes the first turn, which is still extremely powerful -- in part because of issue #1.
 So you're incentivised towards low-drop armies, like 1- and 2-drops.

-# Issues

-These are changes or additions that are definitely misses.

-## #1: Double Turn

-I'm a long-time double-turn defender.
-It's dramatic because it's so powerful.
-You don't get a Battle Tactic -- so what?
-It may be impossible for you to score a Tactic this round anyway, and having more Tactics to choose from later in the game is an advantage.
-Breaking your opponent's back at the start of round 2 is still very possible and still very powerful.

-## Underdog

-This mechanic works well in Spearhead, where it is a bit more balanced.
-In Spearhead, you need to be several points below your opponent to become underdog.
-But in GHB you are underdog if you are even a single point below your opponent.
-In Spearhead, underdog bonuses are randomized from battle round to battle round by which twist card is drawn.
-In GHB each scenario has a different underdog bonuses, and some of them are really powerful.
-The underdog mechanic doesn't interact at all with the priority mechanic, so you can get a double turn *and* be underdog.

-## Manifestation Spam

-You can summon Manifestations in your opponent's turn for 1 Command Point and a contested dice roll.
-This can be absurdly powerful, far more so than Countercharge.

 ## Index Design

 ### Internal Balance